search Where Thought Leaders go for Growth

 It's important to check in regularly: every day, once a week, at the beginning or end of the week... it depends on each person.
 Why should you review actions?

-• to re-evaluate the list of tasks,
+• To re-evaluate the list of tasks,

-• to prioritize tasks and set new deadlines,
+• To prioritize tasks and set new deadlines,

-• to handle ongoing and urgent tasks,
+• To handle ongoing and urgent tasks,

-• but also check if your organization system is clear, complete, and up to date.
+• But also check if your organization system is clear, complete, and up to date.

 Do you feel lost in your tasks and projects?
 Are you confused about where you are and how to deal with new ideas without falling behind?